LibreChat-AI/librechat-config-yaml/README.md

 # LibreChat Config Files aka `librechat.yaml` Collection
-See the Custom Configuration Guide for more information: [LibreChat Custom Config Guide](https://docs.librechat.ai/install/configuration/custom_config.html)
+See the Custom Configuration Guide for more information: [LibreChat Custom Config Guide](https://www.librechat.ai/docs/configuration/librechat_yaml/setup)

 ## How to use
 - Choose a file that corresponds to your needs
 - Copy its **raw** URL (provided below)
 - In your LibreChat `.env` file, add `CONFIG_PATH="https://raw-config-file-url/librechat.yaml"`
-  - ⚠️ Replace the URL with the one provided below!
+  - ⚠️ Replace the URL with one provided below!

 ## Contributions
 Contributions are welcome!
 Some files are more restrictive than others.
 Feel free to ask @fuegovic or @Berry here or on Discord if you have any questions or doubts.